MichaelMcCulloch/hyperchess/hchess.md

     fn evaluate(&self, board: &Board, player_at_leaf: Option<Player>) -> i32 {
         if self.use_mcts {
             if let Some(player) = player_at_leaf {
-                // Critical: Run MCTS serially here!
-                // We are already inside a parallel Minimax thread. let mut mcts = MCTS::new(board, player, None).with_serial();
+                let mut mcts = MCTS::new(board, player, None).with_serial();
                 let win_rate = mcts.run(board, self.mcts_iterations);